 ACUS publishes sourcebooks of enormous value to executive-branch officials, members of Congress and their staffs, the federal courts, and the public.
-The forthcoming Sourcebook of Federal Judicial Review Statutes (discussed along with other projects underway below) will provide Congress, in particular, with a useful guide to all provisions in the U.S. Code governing judicial review of agency rules and orders.
 Recent sourcebooks include:

-- Federal Administrative Adjudication Outside the Administrative Procedure Act.
-This Sourcebook examines federal administrative adjudication that is not subject to the adjudicatory provisions of the Administrative Procedure Act (i.e., non-APA adjudication).
-It provides a comprehensive overview and cross-cutting analysis of non-APA adjudication, and examines, among other things, the structure of the initial adjudication and any appeals; pre-hearing, hearing, and post-hearing procedures; the types of adjudicators used; and the caseloads at individual agencies.
-It relies in part on case studies to flesh out the overarching findings. - Federal Administrative Procedure Sourcebook.
-In February 2019, ACUS launched a continuously updated, electronic edition of the Federal Administrative Procedure Sourcebook.
-The Sourcebook, a joint initiative with the Section of Administrative Law and Regulatory Practice of the American Bar Association, is an annotated compilation of the key legal sources-including the Administrative Procedure Act, the Freedom of Information Act, the Congressional Review Act, and executive orders-governing nearly every aspect of administrative procedure.
+- Sourcebook of Federal Judicial Review Statutes.
+Based on a survey of the entire U.S. Code, this Sourcebook, published in June 2022, comprehensively analyzes more than 650 statutory provisions that govern how federal courts review agency rules and orders.
+It addresses topics including who can seek judicial review of agency actions, when and in which courts individuals can seek judicial review, what standards and evidence courts use to evaluate agency actions, and what remedies courts can provide when they find agency actions to be unlawful.
+The Sourcebook also includes a checklist to help Congress draft new or amend existing judicial review statutes. - Federal Administrative Adjudication Outside the Administrative Procedure Act.
+This Sourcebook examines federal administrative adjudication that is not subject to the adjudicatory provisions of the APA.
+It provides a comprehensive overview and crosscutting analysis of non-APA adjudication, and examines, among other things, the structure of the initial adjudication and any appeals; pre-hearing, hearing, and posthearing procedures; the types of adjudicators used; and the caseloads at individual agencies.
+It relies in part on case studies to flesh out the overarching findings.

+- Federal Administrative Procedure Sourcebook.
+Since February 2019, ACUS has maintained a regularly updated, electronic edition of the Federal Administrative Procedure Sourcebook.
+A joint initiative with the Section of Administrative Law and Regulatory Practice of the American Bar Association, the Sourcebook provides an annotated compilation of the key legal sources-including the APA, the Freedom of Information Act (FOIA), the Congressional Review Act (CRA), and executive orders-governing nearly every aspect of administrative procedure.
 The electronic edition provides ready access to many of the valuable sources highlighted in the Sourcebook and is updated with significant developments, including statutory amendments and executive orders, and additional government documents, articles, and other sources as they become available. - Sourcebook of United States Executive Agencies.
 This Sourcebook examines the diverse characteristics of the departments, agencies, and other organizational entities that comprise the federal executive establishment and catalogs a comprehensive set of characteristics for each entity, including structure (e.g., commission or single-head agency, internal organization), personnel (e.g., number and types of appointed positions, limitations on removal), decision-making processes and requirements, political oversight, and sources of funding.
 Congress, federal agencies, and the federal courts have relied extensively on the Sourcebook.